 Any time an application gets flagged during the submission process, it’s a delay on your clients’ coverage and your commission.
 What if we told you we can help you avoid stalled applications?

-Throughout the year, Ritter Insurance Marketing processes thousands of enrollment applications for agents.
-To help you ensure your submissions pass through the system cleanly, we worked with Ritter’s New Business team to put together some tips for completing flawless applications.
+Throughout the year, agents and agencies submit hundreds of enrollment applications.
+To help you ensure your submissions pass through the system cleanly, we’ve put together some tips for completing flawless applications.

 Move Online